 Aggregate sign area shall mean the sum total of the sign area of any and all signs for a given lot.
 Subdivision signs, flags and banners are excluded from any determination of aggregate sign area in residentially zoned districts.
-Street numbers assigned by the governing authority shall not be considered in calculating the aggregate sign area.
+Street numbers assigned by the United States Postal Service not be considered in calculating the aggregate sign area.
+[HJK1]

 Animated sign shall mean a sign that all or any part thereof visibly moves mechanically, and/or as a result of human activity, and/or as a result of air/wind-driven inputs, or uses movement or a change of lighting to depict action or to create a special effect or scene.
-This includes signs that flash, blink, or rotate or/revolve to display a message in more than one (1) direction, and tri-vision signs, but does not include hand-held signs.
+This includes signs that flash, blink, or rotate-or-/revolve to display a message in more than one (1) direction, and tri-vision signs, but does not include flags, banners, canopies or hand-held signs.